HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 # Description

 # Requirements
-You need to install the following Python 3 modules:
+You need to install the following Python 3 modules.
+You can install it by pip3 or any other method you that you are confortable with:
-*termcolor for coloring the terminal text
+* ***termcolor*** module for coloring the terminal text
-*scapy module for the communication using ARP
+* ***scapy*** module for the communication using ARP

 ## Irrealistic usage (educational)